wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Success.

 You got this!
-In case you forgot something you can use the help flag:
+In case you forgot a Vonage command, you can use the help flag:

 ```shell
 % vonage --help